numenta/nupic-legacy/README.md

 ## Developer instructions

-If you want develop, debug, or simply test NuPIC, clone it and follow the instructions:
+If you want to develop, debug, or simply test NuPIC, clone it and follow the instructions:

 ### Using command line